G-Milzink/CI_PP3_MD/README.md

 #### User
 1. As a first-time user I want to easily learn how the application works.
 2. As a user I want to be able to search for a specific movie based on given data and see the results immediatly.
+3. As a user I want to be able to build a personal database of search results.
-3. As a user I want to be able to review my previous search results.
+4. As a user I want to be able to review my previous search results.
-4. As a user I want to have the option to keep or delete previous search results.
+5. As a user I want to have the option to keep or delete previous search results.
-5. As a user I want to be able to add a new movie to the database.
+6. As a user I want to be able to add a new movie to the database.

 #### Site Owner
-6. As the site owner I want users to be able to easily search the database.
+7. As the site owner I want users to be able to easily search the database.
-7. As the site owner I want search results to be stored inside a google sheet.
+8. As the site owner I want search results to be stored inside a google sheet.
-8. As the site owner I want user to be able to add Movies to the database.
+9. As the site owner I want user to be able to add Movies to the database.
-9. As the site owner I want to be able to add a new user to the system.
+10. As the site owner I want to be able to add a new user to the system.
-10. As the site owner I want every new entry to follow the correct format.
+11. As the site owner I want every new entry to follow the correct format.
-11. As the site owner I want restrict use of the application to registered users.
+12. As the site owner I want restrict use of the application to registered users.

 ### User Manual